Fly fishing tackle: Fly boxes

 Fly boxes are designed to store and carry artificial flies in an organized manner.
 The typical fly angler carries one or more fly boxes while fly fishing.
 Fly boxes are available in a wide variety of sizes, styles and configurations.
-Fly boxes store flies using a variety of foam, plastic, clip, metal and containing mechanisms.
+Fly boxes store flies using a variety of foam, plastic, silicone, clip, metal and other locking mechanisms.
 Probably the most famous fly boxes are made in England by Richard Wheatley who have been manufacturing these since 1860 and may be the oldest continuous makers of fly fishing tackle in the world.
 The firm sold the Companion to Alfred Ronald's Flyfisher's Entomology for decades, a novel fly case developed by Alfred Ronalds in 1844 which included brief instructions on the use of each recommended fly.
+Some anglers use fly wallets made of leather or cloth with a sherpa wool interior to hold flies.
+Fly wallets are particularly popular amongst fly anglers targeting steelhead with streamers.